codekansas/codekansas.github.io/_drafts/distributed-manufacturing.markdown

 ## Why General-Purpose Robotics is Different

 In most practical scenarios, the upper bound on scaling up manufacturing doesn't really matter.
 In the plastic chair example, the total demand for one company's plastic chairs probably isn't that large.

-There are numerous tangible benefits to moving to a distributed manufacturing approach:

-1. The constraints of distributed systems tend to mean they are more robust and resilient to node failures, something which was proven to be a weakness in conventional manufacturing systems during the Covid-19 pandemic supply crunch.
-2. As with capitalism verses communism, designing around incentives rather than central planning leaves freedom for people with the maximal amount of information to do the decision making, which will ultimately lower prices and improve quality.
-3. Distributed manufacturing has the potential to be more inclusive and open up opportunity for more people.
-If you believe that humanoid robots are going to be disruptive to many people's careers, then it makes sense to want the gains from that disruption to be broadly distributed rather than concentrated with a few companies.
+I hope that this will not be the case for general-purpose humanoid robots.
+I suspect that at some capability level, the demand curve for humanoids is close to perfectly inelastic.
+I'm not the only person that thinks this; it is why most humanoid robot companies are building robots with six (or even seven) figure price tags.
+Once they make them work well, basically any price will be justifiable.

+The conundrum is that most of the first robots will be basically useless.
+There is a cold start problem to humanoid robots that doesn't exist with other products at similar price points, like cars.
+There are relatively successful companies that build less than a hundred cars a year - if anything, the exclusivity is part of what makes them valuable.

+The problem is that humanoid robots are a lot closer to self-driving cars than to luxury car manufacturing.
+The critical thing to get right with any machine learning product is the data feedback loop.
+The right mental image for this is the way that Midjourney presents you with four images, and you can choose which one you want to upscale - that signal tells Midjourney which images it's users tend to prefer.
+At scale, this feedback gives Midjourney a huge advantage over other image generation products, and it's a big part of why it's been so sticky.
+There are bespoke image generation models tailored to specific categories of images like cat pictures, but they are basically all worse than Midjourney.

+The analogy carries well to humanoid robots.
+There is no "Tesla Roadster" equivalent for humanoid robots because you _need_ the scale to build something worth buying, and the only way to get to scale when you start with a bad product is by selling it very cheaply.
+In this sense, the right go-to-market strategy for humanoid robots probably more closely resembles the PlayStation or another loss leader.
+Unfortunately, that strategy is not possible if getting each robot out the door costs $100,000, but it might be possible if your robot costs about as much as an Apple Vision Pro.

 ## Implementations

+I have a couple different ideas on how to facilitate "scale out" manufacturing.

+### Spiderweb

+This is the simple approach of just building many small factories that each produce humanoids.
+I expect spinning up a single factory to cost about $10 million and be capable of producing something like 100 robots per year at the start.

 ### Craigslist